Fort Bragg Mendocino Coast Getaway

 Where to Stay in Fort Bragg

 You can book affordable accommodations in the Fort Bragg area now at the locations below.
 Every time we go we stay at a different hotel, and haven’t had a bad experience yet (Does that make me savvy or easy?)
 Here are a few to check out.

-Savvy tip: See reviews and booking price comparisons on TripAdvisor’s Fort Bragg page (link takes you to their Fort Bragg page).
+Savvy tip: See reviews and booking price comparisons for the following on this Fort Bragg Hotels.com page.

 Affordable with great views and trails to the beach.
 I’ve stayed at this place, twice, with Two and the savvy dog.